Component 3: Regional Demonstration of Full Nitrogen Approach

 Case 3: Regions with transition economies (East Europe)

-Case 4: Developed areas with excess Nr (West Europe and potentially North America) [subject to regional co-finance]
+Case 4: Developed areas with excess Nr (West Europe, North America)

 Output 3.2.
 Assessment and quantification of impacts from piloting activities to reducing negative impacts from poor Nr management, while demonstrating the co-benefits for other issues.